emtll/automanager/README.md

   - Magma auto-saler (soon)

 ## Abstract
+The Automator LND project is designed to automate the management and optimization of a Lightning Network (LND) node.
+It integrates data from the LNDg database and various APIs to monitor channel performance, adjust fees, rebalance liquidity, and close channels based on configurable criteria.
+This project automates key tasks such as tracking channel activity, calculating profitability, and ensuring optimal routing efficiency.

+The system relies on a dynamic configuration file (automator.conf) to manage paths, intervals, and thresholds.
+Key features include monitoring open and closed channels, calculating financial metrics (e.g., revenue, costs, profit, APY), and automating actions such as rebalancing and channel closures.
+It also ensures that inactive channels are closed based on activity patterns and liquidity movement, and integrates with external tools like charge-lnd and Mempool.Space to manage fees and transactions efficiently.

+By automating these processes, Automator LND reduces manual intervention, enhances node performance, and helps node operators maintain efficient routing while maximizing revenue and minimizing costs.
+This system is essential for optimizing the liquidity and routing potential of a Lightning Network node.

 ## Motivation
+Managing a Lightning Network node used to be a time-consuming, repetitive, and often frustrating task.
+I found myself spending countless hours meticulously adjusting fees, monitoring channel activity, rebalancing liquidity, and closing underperforming channels—all manually.
+Each operation demanded constant attention and intervention, diverting precious time away from more innovative and meaningful developments.
+It felt like a never-ending cycle of operational maintenance that stifled my productivity.

+I realized I was stuck in the grind of maintaining the very infrastructure that was supposed to fuel my projects.
+This inefficiency was no longer sustainable.
+The need for automation became glaringly obvious, a solution that could free me from the burden of manual node management.

+That’s when Automator LND was born.
+This project was designed to reclaim those lost hours, offering a fully automated solution for managing channels, adjusting fees, and optimizing liquidity.
+By delegating these repetitive tasks to an intelligent, automated system, I can now focus on more strategic developments, knowing that my node is running optimally in the background.

+In short, Automator LND is more than just a tool—it's a game-changer.
+It has given me back control of my time and allowed me to direct my energy toward innovation, rather than endlessly managing channels.

 ## Requirements
+To run the Automator LND project, the following dependencies and tools are required:

+Dependencies
+Ensure the following Python libraries are installed:

+sqlite3: For database operations.
+requests: To interact with external APIs, such as Mempool.Space.
+configparser: To read and manage the automator.conf configuration file.
+subprocess: For executing system-level commands, such as restarting services or running binaries.
+You can install the required Python packages with:

+bash
+Copy code
+pip install requests
+Required Tools and Services
+In addition to Python dependencies, the following tools and services are essential for the full functionality of Automator LND:

+LNDg:

+The script relies on the LNDg database (lndg.db) to gather detailed data on channel activity, payments, and forwardings.
+Ensure LNDg is installed and running, and the database path is correctly configured in automator.conf.
+Charge-lnd:

+Charge-lnd is used to manage Lightning Network channel fees and disable channels before closure.
+The script integrates with this tool for automatic channel management.
+Ensure charge-lnd is installed and the binary path is set in automator.conf.
+Balance of Satoshis (BOS):

+Balance of Satoshis is used for fee management and to issue commands related to node operations.
+Ensure BOS is installed, and the path to the binary is configured properly in automator.conf.
+Regolancer:

+Regolancer handles the automatic rebalancing of Lightning channels.
+It ensures liquidity is balanced across channels to optimize routing and node performance.
+You need regolancer installed and configured.
+Regolancer-Controller:

+Regolancer-Controller is a systemd service that runs and manages regolancer.
+The Automator LND script interacts with this service to manage rebalancing activities.
+Ensure the service is installed and operational.

 ## Installation

 ## General Configuration
+The automator.conf file is a central configuration file that governs the behavior of the Automator LND project.
+It allows for flexible control over the various automation scripts, paths, APIs, and operational parameters.
+Below is a detailed breakdown of the configuration sections:

+[Control]
+This section enables or disables key features of the automation system:

+enable_autofee: Enables the automatic fee adjustment process for channels.
+(Default: true)
+enable_get_closed_channels: Enables the process to fetch and update data for closed channels.
+(Default: true)
+enable_rebalancer: Enables the automatic rebalancing of channels.
+(Default: true)
+enable_close_channel: Enables the automatic closure of inactive or unprofitable channels.
+(Default: false) [Automation]
+This section defines the sleep intervals (in seconds) for various scripts, controlling how frequently they are executed:

+sleep_autofee: Interval for the autofee.py script to run.
+(Default: 14400 seconds, i.e., 4 hours)
+sleep_get_channels: Interval for fetching active channel data.
+(Default: 900 seconds, i.e., 15 minutes)
+sleep_get_closed_channels: Interval for fetching closed channel data.
+(Default: 604800 seconds, i.e., 1 week)
+sleep_rebalancer: Interval for the auto-rebalancer-config.py script.
+(Default: 86400 seconds, i.e., 24 hours)
+sleep_closechannel: Interval for checking and closing inactive channels.
+(Default: 86400 seconds, i.e., 24 hours) [Paths]
+This section specifies the paths to critical files and directories:

+lndg_db_path: Path to the LNDg database, which contains historical channel data.
+(Default: lndg/data/db.sqlite3)
+bos_path: Path to the Balance of Satoshis (BOS) binary used for node operations.
+(Default: .npm-global/bin/bos)
+charge_lnd_config_dir: Directory where charge-lnd configurations are stored.
+(Default: charge-lnd/)
+regolancer_json_path: Path to the regolancer configuration file, which handles rebalancing.
+(Default: regolancer-controller/default.json)
+db_path: Path to the new database where processed data is stored.
+(Default: automator-lnd-voltz/data/database.db)
+excluded_peers_path: Path to the JSON file that contains the list of peers to exclude from specific operations.
+(Default: automator-lnd-voltz/excluded_peers.json)
+get_channels_script: Path to the script for fetching active channel data.
+(Default: scripts/get_channels_data.py)
+autofee_script: Path to the script responsible for adjusting fees.
+(Default: scripts/autofee.py)
+get_closed_channels_script: Path to the script for fetching closed channel data.
+(Default: scripts/get_closed_channels_data.py)
+rebalancer_script: Path to the script that handles automatic rebalancing.
+(Default: scripts/auto-rebalancer-config.py)
+close_channel_script: Path to the script for closing inactive channels.
+(Default: scripts/closechannel.py) [Autofee]
+This section configures the behavior of the fee adjustment process:

+max_fee_threshold: Maximum allowable fee rate (in PPM) for a channel before the fee is adjusted.
+(Default: 2500)
+table_period: Time period (in days) over which to analyze data for fee adjustments.
+(Default: 30) [AutoRebalancer]
+This section handles the configuration for automatic rebalancing using regolancer:

+regolancer-controller_service: Specifies the systemd service responsible for running the regolancer controller.
+(Default: regolancer-controller.service)
+[API]
+This section contains API endpoints for external services:

+mempool_api_url_base: Base URL for fetching transaction details from Mempool.Space.
+(Default: https://mempool.space/api/tx/)
+mempool_api_url_recomended_fees: URL for fetching recommended fee rates from Mempool.Space.
+(Default: https://mempool.space/api/v1/fees/recommended)
+[Get_channels_data]
+This section defines parameters for fetching channel data:

+period: Time period (in days) to analyze channel activity for metrics such as routing and liquidity.
+(Default: 30)
+router_factor: Factor used to classify channels as sources or sinks based on liquidity movement.
+(Default: 2) [Closechannel]
+This section configures the behavior of the channel closure process:

+days_inactive_source: Number of inactive days before a source channel is considered for closure.
+(Default: 30 days)
+days_inactive_sink: Number of inactive days before a sink channel is considered for closure.
+(Default: 30 days)
+days_inactive_router: Number of inactive days before a router channel is considered for closure.
+(Default: 30 days)
+movement_threshold_perc: Minimum percentage of liquidity movement required to avoid closure.
+(Default: 10%)
+max_fee_rate: Maximum fee rate (in satoshis per vbyte) allowed for channel closure transactions.
+(Default: 1)
+charge_lnd_bin: Path to the charge-lnd binary used for managing channel charges and disabling channels before closure.
+(Default: charge-lnd)
+charge_lnd_interval: Time interval (in seconds) for running the charge-lnd service.
+(Default: 300 seconds)
+htlc_check_interval: Time interval (in seconds) for checking pending HTLCs before closing a channel.
+(Default: 60 seconds)

 ## Scripts Explanation
 In this section, we explain transparently how each script works.
 Feel free to change the logic to suit your use case.